ebmdatalab/change_detection/README.md

 - gets

 ## Usage
- See https://github.com/ebmdatalab/prescribing_change_metrics/blob/master/change_speed_metrics.ipynb for example of use
+ See https://github.com/ebmdatalab/change_detection/blob/master/change_speed_metrics.ipynb for examples of use

 ## Data flow
 1. Queries data from BigQuery, either by: